Skip to content

 Rural Health Small Grants

-In 2025 we created a grant opportunity for organizations located in and serving rural Montana.
+The Montana Healthcare Foundation offers Rural Health Small Grants for organizations located in and serving rural Montana.
 Through a simplified application, rural Montana organizations can apply for grants of up to $10,000 to help address a health issue in their community.

 The rural grant opportunity is open only to organizations that are located in the rural community they serve.
 We define rural Montana as any community outside of the seven urban hubs (Billings, Missoula, Bozeman, Great Falls, Kalispell, Helena, and Butte).

 Communities face many challenges that impact health.
 We encourage projects that support work addressing a broad range of issues.
-Projects may focus on any health-related issue, for example mental health, housing, food, child or elder care, public health, or cultural connection.
+Projects may focus on any health-related issue, for example, mental health, housing, food, child or elder care, public health, or cultural connection.

 The strongest applications are for projects that will build relationships, fill unmet needs, and have impacts that last beyond the grant.
 Please refer to the selection criteria for more information about what we look for in applications.